Judica-Cordiglia brothers

-The Judica-Cordiglia brothers are two Italian former amateur radio operators who made audio recordings which allegedly support the conspiracy theory that the Soviet space program covered up cosmonaut deaths in the 1960s.
-The pair claimed to have recorded several failed secret Soviet space missions.
+The Judica-Cordiglia brothers were two Italian amateur radio operators who made audio recordings which are often regarded as evidence by supporters of the conspiracy theory that the Soviet space program covered up cosmonaut deaths in the 1960s.
+The pair claimed to have recorded communications from several failed secret Soviet space missions.
 These recordings have been the center of public interest for more than 50 years.

 Background

-Achille (1933 - 2015) and his brother Giovanni Battista (born 1939) set up their own experimental listening station just outside Turin in the late 1950s.
+Achille (1933–2015) and his brother Giovanni Battista (1939–2024) set up their own experimental listening station just outside Turin in the late 1950s.
 The brothers used a disused German bunker at a site named Torre Bert.
 Working with scavenged and improvised equipment, they claimed to have successfully monitored transmissions from the Soviet Sputnik program (1 & 2) and Explorer 1, the first American satellite, in 1958 using equipment that recorded flight information such as telemetry, voice recordings and visual data.

 Recordings

 In the 1960s, the brothers released recordings alleged to be radio communications taken from secret Soviet Union space missions, including the purported dying sounds of a suffocating lost cosmonaut.
-In total, the Judica-Cordiglia brothers released nine recordings over a period of four years.
 As compiled by Kris Hollington of the Fortean Times, a British monthly magazine that popularizes "anomalous phenomena", the quoted list of these is as follows:May 1960 Unnamed cosmonaut lost when his orbiting space capsule veered off course.

 November 1960 The brothers picked up an SOS message in Morse code from a troubled spacecraft.

 February 1961 Recorded the suffocation of a cosmonaut.

 April 1961 Just prior to Yuri Gagarin’s flight, a capsule circled the Earth three times before re-entering the Earth’s atmosphere.

 May 1961 Weak calls for help from an orbiting capsule.

 October 1961 A Soviet spacecraft veered off course and vanished into deep space.

 November 1962 A space capsule bounced off the Earth’s atmosphere during re-entry and disappeared.

 May 1963 Unnamed female cosmonaut perished on re-entry.

 April 1964 Cosmonaut lost when capsule burnt up on re-entry.

-The November 1960 recording, from 28 November, was one of their most famous recordings; in it, after an hour spent listening to static, the two brothers purport to recognize an SOS signal that seemed to be moving away from the Earth.
-The story was picked up by a Swiss-Italian radio station and the brothers became the station’s space experts.
-In it, a faint SOS Morse Code signal has been purportedly sent from a troubled spacecraft leaving Earth's orbit.
-In the May 1961 case, an orbiting spacecraft purportedly makes an appeal for help after going out of control.
-In the November 1963 case, the brothers said they recorded the voice of a female cosmonaut re-entering the Earth's atmosphere in a malfunctioning spacecraft; in the recording she is heard to have cried out, "I am hot" as it burnt up.
+In the 28 November 1960 recording, a faint SOS Morse Code signal has been purportedly sent from a troubled spacecraft leaving Earth's orbit.